-I started Jake’s Nature Blog in 2015.
 I love nature and have been exploring the natural world and working in the environmental field for years.
-Over the past eight years I have been a stay at home dad, focused on my children and sharing my love of the outdoors with them.
-During that time I have learned a lot about the trials and tribulations of getting my kids outdoors.
+Over the past nine years I have been a stay at home dad, focused on my children and sharing my love of the outdoors with them.
+During that time I have learned a lot about the trials and tribulations of getting my kids outdoors and am now actually beginning to see big benefits from it.

 Great Resource On The Natural World Of The Rocky Mountains